-Geodon is used in the treatment of bipolar disorder; schizoaffective disorder; schizophrenia; autism and belongs to the drug class atypical antipsychotics.
+Geodon is used in the treatment of bipolar disorder; schizoaffective disorder; autism; schizophrenia and belongs to the drug class atypical antipsychotics.
 Risk cannot be ruled out during pregnancy.
-Geodon 40 mg is not subject to the Controlled Substances Act.
+Geodon 40 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - PFIZER 397 PFIZER 397

 - 14.00 mm

 - Atypical antipsychotics

 - Pregnancy Category:

 - C - Risk cannot be ruled out